 Your driver will likely be your very first encounter with anyone once you reach Las Vegas.
 You are definitely going to want to tip whoever is giving you a ride from the airport to your hotel.

 Taxis have a flat rate to hotels, and ride share options are plentiful.
-Regardless, you are going to want to tip about 15%.
+Regardless, you’re going to want to tip about 15%.

 More often than not, you’ll want to pit stop at a liquor store before you head to your hotel.
-Drivers generally are more than happy to oblige.
+Taxi drivers generally are more than happy to oblige.
 In that case, I recommend giving a 20% tip as a thank you for the extra stop.

 Bartenders

 Alcohol is not cheap in Las Vegas, unless you’re getting the free drinks that many casinos will give you while gambling.
-So if you go out, which you likely will, be prepared to pony up.
+So if you go out, which you likely will, be prepared to pay.

 When you order drinks at a bar, you should be tipping your bartender.
-I recommend tipping at least $1 per drink for basic drinks, like beers or rum and cola.
-If you order anything with more than two ingredients, opt for a tip of $2 per drink.
+I recommend tipping at least $1 per drink for basic drinks, like beers or Jack and Coke.

 Expert Tip: For your first round of drinks, tip your bartender generously.
 You’ll wind up with faster service for your next rounds!